skovnats/SVE-Systemic-Verification-Engineering/README.md

 > *S.V.E.: Ontological experiment with engineering feedback from reality*

-> **Failure of models, protoco [LinkedIn](https://www.linkedin.com/in/artiomkovnatsky/),ls, or deployments is treated as first-class evidence and feeds back into revision of assumptions, language, and ethics.**
+> **Failure of models, protocols, or deployments is treated as first-class evidence and feeds back into revision of assumptions, language, and ethics.**

 ![](Data/fig.png)